ShivaReddyVanja/Payments_Manager_on_solana/README.md

 # Payments_Manager_on_solana
-This is a project built to help merchants, buissiness, creators who wants to accept payments via solana
+This is a project built to help merchants, businesses, creators who want to accept payments via solana

-This is the update branch.
+This is the main branch.
+Checkout other the 'update' branch to know the current state of the codebase.